Ai-Da: The AI Powered Robot Artist

 The Venice Biennale is one of the greatest events in the art world bringing together renowned artists, architects, and marchands d’art.
 This year, among them, we could see Ai-Da whose solo show was a collateral event for the biennale, organized by the Concilio Europeo dell’Arte.
 Titled Leaping into the Metaverse, the exhibition was located as close to the main events of the Biennale as possible, in InParadiso Gallery at the entrance to the Giardini, home of one of the main biennale’s exhibitions and the national pavilions.

 Other works included Flowers on the banks of the Lethe, which has transformed Ai-Da’s AI algorithm-generated sketches into 3-D printed flowers.
 Using her robotic arm, she has drawn and painted a variety of flowers, some from Botticelli’s drawings of Dante’s Divine Comedy and some from the IUCN Red List of Threatened Species.
-The flowers offer a contemplation on the fragility of biology in today’s unstable world.
-The work refers to the floral banks of the mythical River Lethe, known as the River of Forgetfulness as described in Dante’s Purgatorio, and to the words of British mathematician, Alan Turning, who once commented that artificial flowers could never contend with the real thing.
+The flowers offered a contemplation on the fragility of biology in today’s unstable world.
+The work refered to the floral banks of the mythical River Lethe, known as the River of Forgetfulness as described in Dante’s Purgatorio, and to the words of British mathematician, Alan Turning, who once commented that artificial flowers could never contend with the real thing.
 However, today, the line between real, unreal, and artificial is highly blurred.

 Is This Really Art?